 Naftifine gel is used for:

-Treating athlete's foot, jock itch, or ringworm.
+Treating athlete's foot.
 It may also be used for other conditions as determined by your doctor.

 Naftifine gel is an antifungal gel.
 Exactly how it works is not known.
 It is thought to inhibit production of a certain enzyme necessary for the life of the fungus.